IGPla/systembuilder/templates/README.md

 Flags are the keywords that you decide to trigger steps.
 Each step will have a flag.
 If user use builder.py with a flag "FLAG1", all steps with that flag in the running action will be performed.
-In other words, this is a way to categorize a step in a given moment and allow to filter every moment to run only a subset of steps.
+In other words, this is a way to categorize a step in a given moment and allow to filter every moment to run only a subset of steps. preserveflags.json must contain all flags that must be preserved for future calls.
+They should be the ones that do not destroy or change content.

 ## Step actions: